Safeheron/mbedtls-SGX/README.md

 This version brings the project up to date with current SGX and TLS best practices.

-> 📌 For existing users of the original mbedtls-SGX, we strongly recommend migrating to this maintained version to ensure compatibility with modern SGX development practices, improved performance, and up-to-date TLS security guarantees.
+> ⚠️ For existing users of the original mbedtls-SGX, we strongly recommend migrating to this maintained version to ensure compatibility with modern SGX development practices, improved performance, and up-to-date TLS security guarantees.

 ---

-# mbedtls-SGX: a TLS stack in SGX
+## Overview

 mbedtls-SGX is a port of [mbedtls](https://github.com/ARMmbed/mbedtls) (previously PolarSSL) to Intel-SGX. mbedtls-SGX aims to preserve **all** of the [features of mbedtls](https://tls.mbed.org/core-features).
 With mbedtls-SGX, you can